Why Gua Sha Is Such a Powerful Treatment

 But I’m careful with the word “sculpting”.

-Gua sha isn’t about forcing your face into a new shape.
-It won’t change your bone structure.
+Gua sha isn’t going to change your bone structure.
 What it can do is help reveal more of your natural structure by reducing puffiness, easing tension and encouraging a healthier-looking glow.

 Who is gua sha especially good for?